 The attached document incorporates by reference the specific Technical Specifications that are part of Release 2, as well as the related Technical Reports.
 This release control document will complement the release 2.

-It is required to review and agree to the TSs and TRs, as listed in the attachment, which will comprise the content of Release 2 – to be ratified at the TP#24.1.
+It is required to review and agree to the list of TSs and TRs, as in the attachment, which will comprise the content of Release 2 – to be ratified at the TP#24.1.

 Please note that the version numbers of the deliverables will be updated to the latest versions.
-Version numbers will start with “2” – example: 2.x.y.
+Version numbers of all deliverables will start with “2” – example: 2.x.y.
+Also the references in the Release 2 Control Document will be updated with the final version numbers of the deliverables.

+Revision R01: Corrected the titles of TR-0018 as well as TS-0024 and added an editor’s note to clarify version numbering of referenced deliverables.